WikipediaLibrary/TWLight/docs/developer.md

 1. After installing Docker, ensure it's using Linux Containers, and in settings, enable the 'Expose daemon on tcp://localhost:2375 without TLS' option in settings.
 2. In PyCharm, open the repository folder, and navigate to Project Settings (File > Settings)
 3. Under Build, Execution, Deployment > Docker, click the + symbol and check the TCP socket option is selected.
+The value should be `tcp://localhost:2375`.
-4. Navigate to Project > Project Interpreter, click the cog icon, then Add... and select the Docker Compose tab
+4. Navigate to Project > Project Interpreter, click the cog/gear icon in the top right, then Add... and select the Docker Compose tab
 - Configuration file(s) should be set to both `docker-compose.yml` and `docker-compose.override.yml`
 - Service should be set to `twlight`.
 - Set Python interpreter path to /venv/bin/python